mjswensen/mjswensen.com/blog/_posts/2021-03-30-how-polymorphic-javascript-functions-affect-performance.md

 ## Option 3: Use an `options` object

-We’ll also allow users of our API to call the function passing in a single argument of an object containing all of the data we need:
+We'll also allow users of our API to call the function passing in a single argument of an object containing all of the data we need:

 {% highlight js %}
 saveMessage(options);